7 full-tuition scholarships each year

 - Informal group activities: Lunches, seminars and discussions organized by the program director in consultation with the fellows

-All applicants to the on-campus social work program are automatically considered for all scholarship opportunities upon the submission of a completed application.
+All applicants to the on-campus, two-year social work program are automatically considered for all scholarship opportunities upon the submission of a completed application.
+The minimum undergraduate gpa requirement for the Leadership Fellowship consideration is 3.2.

 Selected Fellows candidates will be contacted by the Application Review Committee to complete an interview process and submit any additional information that may be needed.